-I truely think it is one of China’s best kept secrets.
-That is not to say that it isn’t busy, there are a LOT of Chinese tourists milling around the park, but not too many foreigners.
+I truely believe it is one of China’s best kept secrets.
+That is not to say it isn’t busy, there are a LOT of Chinese tourists milling around the park, but not many foreigners.
 For me, it would be a real shame that someone would miss out on this incredible place of natural beauty, so I’m about to spill all of the secrets…

-Jiuzhaigou is a National Park located in Sichuan Province.
-The park lies at the edge of the Tibetan Plateau and is home to both Tibetan and Qiang people.
+Jiuzhaigou lies at the edge of the Tibetan Plateau and is home to both Tibetan and Qiang people.

-The park is made up of colourful lakes, waterfalls, deep forests with snow-capped mountains as a backdrop.
+The park has a diverse range of beautiful scenery including alpine lakes, waterfalls, deep forests with snowy mountains as a backdrop.
 With it’s incredible natural beauty and inspiring scenery it is no wonder that it was named a UNESCO world heritage site in 1992.

 We visited the park in early April and there was still snow on the ground, this gave the park an air of magic.
 Once we began walking around the secluded walkways that traverse the park, the sun was shining brightly and made for a wonderful day.
 We really experienced all of the seasons within the park!